 While bankruptcy may seem like a scary endeavor, it is a viable option to reduce or eliminate your debt.
 Bankruptcy will function differently depending on which chapter you file under.
 The most commonly used chapters are Chapter 7 and Chapter 13.
 Each chapter will either allow you to discharge or come up with a repayment plan to pay off a smaller portion of your debt.
 Your attorney will go over which debts will be considered unsecured or secured, and the types of debts that will not be able to be discharged.

 Still Need More Information?

 Bankruptcy and debt settlement are not the only options available for handling your debt.
-So, if you would like more information as to which options will work best for you, schedule a consultation today.
+So, if you would like more information as to which options will work best for you, SCHEDULE A PHONE CONSULTATION today.
 At the Law Office of Daniela Romero, we believe in relationships that are based on trust.
 Before we work together, we would like you to get to know us.
 We want you to be sure that we are the perfect fit for you.
 This will allow you to be completely comfortable sharing intimate and difficult details of your case, so we can offer you representation to the fullest extent of the law.
 Please, call us today to set up a free consultation.